Writer's Guidelines

 TOPIC AREAS/IDEAS

-Our focus is on toxics and alternatives in all areas of
+Our focus is on toxics and alternatives in all

-our lives, including gardening, housecleaning, building maintenance,
+areas of our lives, including gardening, housecleaning,

-and green building.
-Many of the article ideas listed below are from
+building maintenance, and green building.
+Many of the

-our readers, and we like to do articles that serve our readers'
+to do articles that serve our readers' needs.

-To see what we've covered in the past - and consider how your idea might relate to that - see our article index at <www.healthyworld.org/STEPIndex.html>
+To see what we've covered in the past - and consider how your idea might relate to that - see our article index at www.healthyworld.org/STEPIndex.html.

 TOPIC IDEAS: COMMON